nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 * Ensure plans are in place for any migration or changes to subsidiary suppliers, for example DocMan or Apollo Scan for document scanning and management
 ([see information in Pre-migration planning phase](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers))

-* Export any letter templates and clinical templates to Microsoft Word from the current solution so that they can be imported to the new solution at Go-Live.
+* Export any letter templates and clinical templates to Microsoft Word from the current system so that they can be imported to the new system at Go-Live.
 Trainers should be able to assist with this process.

 * New registrations cannot be entered during Cutover so the practice should ensure that these are held back for entry post Go-Live and also have a mechanism in place to record activities associated with new patients (eg. consultations or prescription requests, to enable entry after Go-Live).